Celecoxib: 7 things you should know

 - May interact with some other medicines such as warfarin, lithium, ACE inhibitors, and diuretics.

-- The only formulation of celecoxib is an oral capsule which is taken by mouth.
+- Celecoxib is only available as an oral capsule that is taken by mouth.

 - Only available on prescription (many NSAIDs are available over-the-counter).